 How Wearable Technology Works

 While the wearable tech industry is still relatively new, its implications are seemingly limitless.
 Such devices are revolutionizing the role of healthcare providers, personal well-being, and workplace productivity.

 Thanks to the apps they connect to through IoT technologies, this tech is already improving the overall lifestyles of millions.
 To reap the benefits, users need to pair their favorite mobile device with the respective wearable.
 It comes as no surprise then that app development is a crucial success factor of this industry.
 Sometimes this is even more important than the smart cloth device itself.

 There is still great potential and there are many products that need to hit the market.
 This is exciting but also a challenge, as the products need to offer a clear value to users.
 Whether your product tries to reach the work or life market, having the right Internet of Things protocols and Product Design will be key to success.

-Wearable Tech for Your Work
+Wearable Technology for Work

 Office Health/Worker Health

+When the data is paired with goals, quotas, and other metrics, it becomes clear that eating and sleeping habits have a profound impact on overall performance.
 The resulting information allows employers to assist workers in suggesting and even providing means to help improve these conditions.

 Better for Customers